Romex Targets Ants in OKC: Effective Solutions

 Optimal treatment windows: February-April and October-November

-Avoid: Hurricane season when flooding disrupts colony locations
+Avoid: Hurricane season

-Argentine ant focus: Year-round vigilance needed due to mild winters
+Argentine ant focus: Year-round vigilance needed.

 Mississippi (Gulf Coast)